ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 Place the king two squares towards the rook you want to castle with.
 This square is where the king will end up.
-The rook will then automatically move towards the king and “jump” to the square behind the king, from the rooks viewpoint.
+The rook will then automatically move towards the king and “jump” to the square behind the king, from the rook’s viewpoint.

 **Remember**: You *must* move the king (not the rook) if you want to castle.
 If you move the rook instead, this is considered